The Best Place Value Chart Ever: Your Free Printable Place Value Accordion

 Place value chart KS2

-For example, dividing a three-digit number by 10 means simply moving all three digits one column to the right.
+For example, to divide a three-digit number by 10, students must move all three digits one column to the right.
 Multiplying by 100 would mean moving the digits two columns to the left.

 what is a place value chart bofu